 There comes a time when we as Social Entrepreneurs need to hunker down and get serious about our intentions.
-Being intentional entails us to go outside our comfort zone and create S.M.A.R.T. goals.
-For business leaders, there are tons of resources under this subject.
-As for Social Entrepreneurs, not so much.
+We love living out our purpose and vision, but we’re still a business that needs to make profits.
+Being intentional entails us to go outside our comfort zone.
+When operating outside our comfort bubble, it’s important to stay focused.
+The best way to stay focused is to create S.M.A.R.T. goals.

 A S.M.A.R.T. goal is short for: